 Comal is also considered one of Los Cabos’s most romantic dining spots, but be quick, as the coveted seafront tables with dramatic views across the Sea of Cortez are booked up by loved-up couples far in advance.

 Cocina de Autor translates into English as “signature cuisine,” which typically involves a menu that reflects a chef’s personality.
-This is exactly the case at Grand Velas’s concept restaurant; head chef Sidney Schutte’s playful tasting menu artfully reflects his time at a wealth of Michelin-starred restaurants around the world, cementing Cocina De Autor’s status is the restaurant for creative fine dining in Los Cabos.
+This is exactly the case at Grand Velas’s concept restaurant; two-Michelin-starred chef Sidney Schutte’s playful tasting menu artfully reflects his time at a wealth of Michelin-starred restaurants around the world, cementing Cocina De Autor’s status is the restaurant for creative fine dining in Los Cabos.

 Each dish has been designed to celebrate fresh local ingredients in an inventive fashion, with combinations such as chocolate and clam, making for intriguing pairings.
 The accompanying wine pairing is equally ambitious, offering a selection regarded as one of the most diverse in the region.